orennitzan/bootcamp-step-4/README.md

     SELECT column_name FROM information_schema.columns WHERE table_name='contribution';
     ```

-## Instalation and Execution
+## Installation and Execution

 1. git clone <https://github.com/orennitzan/bootcamp-step-4.git>
 2. Change directory to **bootcamp-step-4**
 3. Run 'npm install'
-4. Modify 'POSTGRES_CONFIG' in config.js file to your db parameters
+4. Modify your db parameters in dotenv file:
+   - PORT=1000
+   - LOG_LEVEL=debug
+   - NODE_ENV=development
+   - PROCESS_TYPE=web
+   - DB_HOST='localhost'
+   - DB_USER=postgres
+   - DB_NAME=myDb
+   - DB_PASS=******
+   - DB_PORT=5432
-5. Run 'npm run pre-commit' to exec pre-commit script
+5. Run 'npm run pre-commit' to exec pre-commit script and check results.
-6. Run 'npm run db-create' to create db tables.
+6. Run 'npm run migratedb' to run migrations. (make sure to create your db and set it's name in dotenv file).
+7. Run 'npm run db-scripts' to test working with the data base.
+   - Expect insert and read from users.
+   - Expect insert and read from repository.
+   - Expect Read from repository by raw sql (my version).
+   - Expect Read with non existing repository id and get undefined.

 ## Comments

+1. I was wondering how to test the db?
+2. Did not implement the third model - contribution!!!